TheOdinProject/curriculum/foundations/git_basics/git_basics.md

 In this lesson, we'll cover common Git commands used to manage your projects and to upload your work onto GitHub.
 We refer to these commands as the **basic Git workflow**.
 When you're using Git, these are the commands that you'll use 70-80% of the time.
 So if you can get these down, you'll be more than halfway done mastering Git!

-### Learning Outcomes
+### Lesson Overview

-By the end of this lesson, you should be able to do the following:
+This section contains a general overview of topics that you will learn in this lesson.

  - How to create a repository on GitHub
  - How to get files to and from GitHub